craggaz/hello-world/README.md

 hello friends

-craggaz here, i have had an interest in code and design for a long time but never found the backbone to sit down and learn ti. i would like to learn how to code and hopfully make some cool new friends along the way
+craggaz here, i have had an interest in code and design for a long time but never found the backbone to sit down and learn it.
+I would like to learn how to code and hopfully make some cool new friends along the way.

 I would like to learn python and a few other simple languages to start with.